FranciscoJRFreitas/SpotifyToYoutube-No-API-Limits/README.md

 *Tip: You can easily copy any value by pressing right click on the header and "Copy Value".*

-### Step 3 - Obtain Spotify API Credentials

-1. Log in to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).

-2. Create an application and retrieve the Client ID and Client Secret.

-3. Add http://localhost:8080/callback to the list of Redirect URIs in your app settings.

 ## Usage

 ### Step 1: Run the Script